mia-platform/documentation/docs/development_suite/identity-and-access-management/manage-identities.md

 From the Identities portal it is also possible to remove service accounts from the Company.
 In this case, the service account is permanently deleted from the Company, so you will need to create a brand new one if you need it again.

-## Managing Identity Roles at Project and Environment levels
+## Managing Identity roles at Project and Environment levels

 A user with enough administrative permission on a specific Project will be able to view all the existing identities in the Company and assign them the desired role on the specific Project (and, optionally, on each existing Runtime Environment).